ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 person.
 Let the jar, pitcher, or vessel
-used tor water be surrounded with one
+used for water be surrounded with one
-or more folds of coarse cotton, to be con­
+or more folds of coarse cotton, to be con-­
 tantly wet.
 The evaporation of the
 water from this will carry off the heat
 from the water inside, and soon reduce it
 to the freezing point.
-In India aud other
+In India and other
-trophical climates where ice cannot be
+tronhical climates where ice cannot be
 produced, this practice is common.
 Let
 every mechanic or laborer have at his
 place of employment two pitchers thus